stevenbenner/stevenbenner.com/src/content/posts/2010-02-07-poor-mans-source-code-repository-and-versioning-with-dropbox.md

 **It has versioning (kinda)** Dropbox even has a versioning system, although it’s not designed for code.
 You miss out on nifty diff and blame tools.
 But on a small project you probably already know who to blame.
 Unfortunately they only keep versions and deleted files for 30 days unless you have a pay plan.
 I really wish they’d give that out for free.

-Personally, I use dropbox as a personal VSS and backup for all of my projects.
+Personally, I use Dropbox as a personal VSS and backup for all of my projects.
 It is really nice to know that my work is backed up with some version info in one central location as well as distributed to all of my computers.

 **It’s an off-site backup.** It is very important that you keep your hard work backed up.
 But just copying it to an external drive isn’t enough.
 You need to have an off-site backup in case something terrible happens.
-This is something else that dropbox does well.
+This is something else that Dropbox does well.

 ### The other option

 If you don’t mind giving your code to anyone in the world who wants it, *[GitHub](http://github.com/)* is still the free code repository of choice.
 You’ll learn to deal with the quirks of *git* after a while, though it does have a rather steep learning curve.
 However, if you want to keep your code private and want to have a lot of projects, GitHub will get pricey very quickly.
 Since I don’t want to release the code for my personal stuff, GitHub simply isn’t worth the cost for me.
-My personal projects are saved on dropbox, and my work projects are saved in the company’s VSS.
+My personal projects are saved on Dropbox, and my work projects are saved in the company’s VSS.

 ### Conclusion

-For big-project work in a multi-developer environment dropbox will certainly not replace your CVS/VSS/SVN/GIT code repository.
+For big-project work in a multi-developer environment Dropbox will certainly not replace your CVS/VSS/SVN/GIT code repository.
 Having tools like diffs, branches and merges integrated into the repository is absolutely required in a corporate environment.
-But for one man projects or freelance work where you can’t really justify the cost or the time for managing a real code repository, dropbox is a good choice.
+But for one man projects or freelance work where you can’t really justify the cost or the time for managing a real code repository, Dropbox is a good choice.